+A. PHA Information.

-Α. PHA Information.
-A.1 PHA Type: Standard PI HA Troubled PHA Code: CA005 PHA Plan for Fiscal Year B - f EV haginning abova) PHA Inventory (Based on Annual Contributions Contract (ACC) units at time of FY beginning, above) Number of Public Housing (PH) Units1,508 Number of Housing Choice Vouchers (HCVs)6 Total Combined Units/Vouchers1,705 , , , - PHA Plan Submission Type :  Annual Su bmission nual Submission the specific location(s) where Plan are available for inspect (AMP) and main office or cer are also encouraged to provide the proposed Phion by the public ntral office of the de each resident c e the elements listed below in section of the Plan, PHA Plan Elements, and at a minimum, PHAs must post For PHA.
-PHAs are strongly encourage ouncil a copy of their PHA Plans.
-Ill information relevant to the pu PHA Plans, including updates, a ged to post complete PHA Plans blic hearing and j t each Asset Man proposed PHA agement Project Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the No. of Units i n Each Program Turuciputing Times TIM Code 110gram(b) in the comportion Consortia PH HCV Lead PHA:
+A.1 PHA Type: Standard PH.
+PHA Plan for Fiscal Year Be PHA Inventory (Based on An Number of Public Housing (I Units/Vouchers 1,528 PHA Plan Submission Type: Availability of Information.
+I the specific location(s) where t Plan are available for inspectic (AMP) and main office or cent are also encouraged to provide The Draft 2022 PHA Annual Main Administrative Office of 801 12th Street, Sacramento, C Housing Choice Voucher (HC 630 I Street, Sacramento, CA A Troubled T ons Contract (ACC) units at time of the second of the seco ng Choice Vouchers (HCVs) the public.
+A PF blic hearing and j each Asset Man on their official) Office 95814 fornia al Combined IA must identify proposed PHA agement Project

+Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the No. of Units i n Each Program

+110gram(s) in the constitut Consortia PH HCV

+Lead PHA:
-В. Annual Plan Elements

-B.1 Revision of PHA Plan Elements.

-(a) Have the following PHA Plan elements been revised by the PHA?

-Y N □ Statement of Housing Needs and Strategy for Addressing Housing Needs. □ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions. □ Financial Resources. □ Rent Determination. □ Operation and Management. □ Grievance Procedures. □ Homeownership Programs. □ Community Service and Self-Sufficiency Programs. □ Safety and Crime Prevention. □ Pet Policy. □ Asset Management. □ Substantial Deviation. □ Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): • Financial Resources have been updated with current financial data. • Operations and Management has updated information revised in the Admissions and Continued Occupancy Policy (ACOP). • Community Service and Self-Sufficiency Programs have provided updated information on the programs and residents being served. (c) The PHA must submit its Deconcentration Policy for Field Office review.
+В. Annual Plan Elements B.1 Revision of PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA?
+Y N Statement of Housing Needs and Strategy for Addressing Housing Needs Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
+Financial Resources.
+Rent Determination.
+Operation and Management.
+Grievance Procedures.
+Homeownership Programs.
+Community Service and Self-Sufficiency Programs.
+Safety and Crime Prevention.
+Pet Policy.
+Asset Management.
+Substantial Deviation.
+Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): Financial Resources have been updated with current data.
+Operations and Management has updated information revised in the Admissions and Continued Occupancy Policy (ACOP).
+Community Service and Self-Sufficiency Program have provided updated with information on the programs and residents being served. (c) The PHA must submit its Deconcentration Policy for Field Office review.
+Located in the attached 2021ACOP, Chapter 4: Resident Selection and Assignment Plan, M. Deconcentration of Poverty and Income-Mixing New Activities.
+B.2 (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
+Y N (b) If any of these activities are planned for the current Fiscal Year, describe the activities.

-B.2 New Activities.

-D.2 (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?

-Y N

-(b) If any of these activities are planned for the current Fiscal Year, describe the activities.
 For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
 If using Project-Based Vouchers (PBVs), provide the projected number of project based units and general locations, and describe how project basing would be consistent with the PHA Plan.

-В.3 Civil Rights Certification.
-Form HUD-50077, PHA Certifications of Compliance with the PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.

-B.4 Most Recent Fiscal Year Audit.

-(a) Were there any findings in the most recent FY Audit?

-Y N □ ⊠

-(b) If yes, please describe:
+B.3 Civil Rights Certification. ъъ Form HUD-50077, PHA Certifications of Compliance with the PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
+B.4 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
+Y N □ ⊠ (b) If yes, please describe: